-Using the tools of statistics, biostatisticians help answer pressing research questions in medicine, biology and public health, such as whether a new drug works, what causes cancer and other diseases, and how long a person with a certain illness is likely to survive.
+Biostatisticians use statistical methods and techniques to improve the health of people and communities.
+They help answer pressing research questions in medicine, biology and public health, such as whether a new drug works, what causes cancer and other diseases, and how long a person with a certain illness is likely to survive.

 “What, for example, does the data say about the association between an environmental exposure and a health outcome?” asks Heagerty, whose expertise is longitudinal studies, or data collected over time.